-For an alpine lake experience, visit Roman Nose Lake west of Bonners Ferry, the only lake in the Selkirks that is wheelchair accessible.
-The Bonners Ferry Ranger District (208-267-5561) on Highway 95 just south of town provides maps to this lake, plus guides to local hiking trails and camping in the Selkirk Mountains.
+Bonners Ferry Ranger District (208-267-5561) on Highway 95 just south of town provides maps to this lake, plus guides to local hiking trails and camping in the Selkirk Mountains.

 Bonners Ferry is home to the Kootenai Tribe of Idaho, one of six bands of the Kootenai Nation.
 Historically a semi-nomadic people roaming the entire Selkirk Loop region, the Kootenai Tribe has retained its native language and other cultural elements more strongly than most other American Indian groups in the United States.
-In the 1990s, the tribe successfully established the only casino on the Selkirk Loop route at the Best Western Kootenai River
+In the 1990s, the tribe successfully established the first casino on the Selkirk Loop route at the Best Western Kootenai River Inn.
+The tribe operates an impressive state-ofthe-art hatchery that rears white sturgeon and burbot, both endangered species in the Kootenai River.